amperity/amperity-docs/amperity_reference/source/stitch.rst

 .. stitch-initial-scoring-note-start

-.. note:: Initial scoring uses the same scoring method as :ref:`pairwise comparison <stitch-pairwise-comparison>`, with exact, excellent, and high scores being "above threshold" and moderate, weak, and no conflict scores being "below threshold".
+.. note:: Initial scoring uses the same scoring method as :ref:`pairwise comparison <stitch-pairwise-comparison>`, with exact, excellent, and high scores being "above threshold" and moderate, weak, and non-matching scores being "below threshold".
 The individual scoring methods are covered in greater detail in the following section about pairwise comparisons.

 .. stitch-initial-scoring-note-end